MGLBICHIG/just-the-docs/docs/navigation/main/ancestry.md

 ---
-title: Ancestry
+title: 族系
-parent: Main Navigation
+parent: 主导航
 nav_order: 4
 ---

-# Ancestry
+# 族系

 If no two pages on your website have the same `title`, you only need to set the `parent` titles to fix the hierarchy.
 You can also have the same `title` on pages that have no children, provided that they have different parent pages.